VTech Storio 3S

 Connecting it to my computer required some work.
 These eMMC flash storage device actually uses the same communication protocol as an SD card.
 So I soldered some jumper wires to a microSD to SD card adapter:

-Since the pads on the PCB were nicely labeled, I was able to match each one with the corresponding wire using an SD card pinout I found online.
-And once plugged into my computer, I could access the partitions:
+Since the pads on the PCB were labeled, I was able to match each one with the corresponding wire using an SD card pinout I found online.
+And once plugged into my computer, I had access to the tablet's storage:

-Some of these didn’t have a file system installed, so I used binwalk to extract those.
-The file I was looking for was on the root file system, stored on the third partition (mmcblk0p3).
+Some of these didn’t have a file system installed, so I used binwalk to extract the files they stored.
+The one I was looking for was on the third partition (mmcblk0p3).

-So, what does this executable do ?
-To find that out, I loaded it into Ghidra.
+To find out what this executable was doing, I loaded it into Ghidra.

-In a nutshell, this tool takes a binary executable and translates it into more readable C code.
-But since things like variable or function names are discarded during the compilation process, it’s up to the user to interpret whatever code comes up with.
+This tool takes a binary executable and translates it into more readable C code.
+But since things like variable or function names are discarded during the compilation process, it’s up to us to interpret whatever code it comes up with.

 Eventually, I was able to piece things together and found out what this software does: